Highlighted Coverage

 • Are WA forests worth more as carbon sponges or timber harvests?

-Crosscut | In Washington state, the demand for using natural resources as climate fixes is increasing.
+Cascade PBS | In Washington state, the demand for using natural resources as climate fixes is increasing.
 While forest-based carbon sequestration projects can be priced and put on the market, more study is needed to understand both the science and the economics.

 • Climate change is influencing Seattle’s unusual spring heatwave